Skip to Content

 Popular Tumblers and Electricity Cost

-However, an exception might be in the case of tumbling very soft materials such as obsidian, marble, fluorite, and calcite.
-If you find the right type of sand with the proper particle size it might work.
-Some people use sand to place a frosted finish on tumbled glass or use it as a pre-grit.
+However, an exception might be when tumbling very soft materials such as obsidian, marble, fluorite, and calcite.
+It might work if you find the right type of sand with the proper particle size.
+Some use sand to place a frosted finish on tumbled glass or as a pre-grit.

 Thus, sand can only be used in tumbling processes if it is harder than polished rocks.
-There are cases where sand works better than silicon carbide grit, but only if you understand where a softer grit produces superior results, like the example below.
+Sand sometimes works better than silicon carbide grit, but only if you understand where a softer grit produces superior results, like the example below.

 TIP: Rock tumblers use various types of grit in the multiple stages of the rock tumbling process to shape, smooth, and polish the stones.
 Find out the complete guide on tumbling grit in the article below: